Will Wyatt: Post-BBC career

-Other activities
+Directorships

-Wyatt was a director of Coral Eurobet from 2001–3 and also served on the British Horseracing Board's commission into the conditions of stable and stud staff.
-He was on the board of Racecourse Media Group from its start in 2004 and chaired it from 2007 to 2012, the company owned by thirty racecourses, which operates the Racing UK television channel and manages their interest in the Turf TV service to betting shops.
-Wyatt was a director of Vitec Group plc from 2002 to 2011.
-He was chairman of the Teaching Awards Trust from 2008 to 2013 and a trustee of the Services Sound and Vision Corporation 2008–13.
-In 2013 he joined the board of the Welsh National Opera.
+Wyatt served a director of Coral Eurobet from 2001–3 and also served on the British Horseracing Board's commission into the conditions of stable and stud staff.
+He served on the board of Racecourse Media Group from its start in 2004 and chaired it from 2007 to 2012, the company owned by thirty racecourses, which operates the Racing UK television channel and manages their interest in the Turf TV service to betting shops.
+Wyatt served as a director of Vitec Group plc from 2002 to 2011.
+He served as a school governor of Magdalen College School, Oxford from 1999 to 2007.
+He served as chairman of the Teaching Awards Trust from 2008 to 2013 and a trustee of the Services Sound and Vision Corporation 2008–13.
+From 2013 to 2019 he served as a member of the board of the Welsh National Opera.

-Memoir
+Publications

-In 2018 Signal Books published his memoir, Oxford Boy – A Post-War Townie Childhood, of which Miriam Margolyes wrote, "The book is a TRIUMPH, clever in presenting a lost era, showing how class & rage & cunning made people as we are."
+In 2018 his memoir Oxford Boy – A Post-War Townie Childhood was published, of which Miriam Margolyes wrote, "The book is a TRIUMPH, clever in presenting a lost era, showing how class & rage & cunning made people as we are."
+Michael Palin said it was "a very enjoyable read".